na-na-hi/renget/archive/iftod.md

 \>The Shagaru is ecstatic.
 \>She licks your face as she growls in a low tone.
 \>Her head lowers so her eyes meet yours, they're soft and longing.
-\>You head back to camp with your new dragon friend, unbeknownst to you that this would be the start of a lifelong romance.
+\>You head back to camp with your new dragon friend, unbeknownst to you that this would be the start of a lifelong romance.%%

 ---
 ###*Shara Ishvalda*